The Policy, Research, & Practice Disconnect

 Ironically, one of the university researcher's own university research office includes no mention of racial equity in its mission statement.
 Zero.
 Zilch.
 Nada.
 Are we to assume that the team of 17 university researchers in that office are failing the institution’s equity efforts?
 Are none of them equity-minded?
 They have limited discourse about equity and race?
 I think I’ve illustrated why the word counting methodology is problematic.

 A more recent "report" from October 2023 has the same lead author conducting the same irresponsible methodology, this time by making assumptions about racial equity discourse among community colleges working on Guided Pathways.
+The lead author has a tendency to push failure and despair instead of hope and meaningful actionable guidance.
 The checklist below in the report serves as a clear indication of how disconnected the "findings" are from reality.
 A place like Compton College is 0/4!
 I know for a fact that Compton College and many of the other colleges have had robust racial equity discourse and action in the Guided Pathways work.

 Another example.
 Take this criticism of an old Guided Pathways graphic.